 TRANSPORT & TAXIS RISK : LOW

-Transportation and taxis are generally safe and reliable in Strasbourg, though there are many pickpockets cramming in other forms of public transport.
+Transportation and taxis are generally safe and reliable in Strasbourg, though many pickpockets are cramming in other forms of public transport.
 Taxis are usually your safest bet.

 PICKPOCKETS RISK : LOW

 Pickpockets aren't that common but they do operate near the Cathedral.
-However, following and applying basic precaution should get you out of any uncomfortable situations.
+However, following and applying basic precautions should get you out of any uncomfortable situation.

 NATURAL DISASTERS RISK : LOW

-There are no natural disasters threatening the city of Strasbourg, so you can relax completely.
+No natural disasters are threatening the city of Strasbourg, so you can relax completely.